 I love supporting small business owners who have a passion for what they do and love serving customers with a high quality product.
 That’s why I love doing business with Mary’s Heirloom Seeds.

 Mary was actually a guest on my podcast a few years ago clearly explaining the difference between GMO, Hybrid, and Heirloom seeds.
 It was a great episode that truly educated the listener.

-This may be a smaller seed company but the service in great and the variety of seeds is sufficient although not as vast as some of the bigger companies.
+This may be a smaller seed company but the service is great and the variety of seeds is sufficient although not as vast as some of the bigger companies.

-If like me your all about supporting small businesses then Mary’s Heirloom Seeds id worthy of your business.
+If like me you’re all about supporting small businesses then Mary’s Heirloom Seeds is worthy of your business.